jacksonvaldez/rails-engine/README.md

 # Rails Engine
 Rails engine is an API rails server, built as the backend functionality for a ficticous e-commerce platform.
-The frontend can be built seperately but is not included.
-Rails engine consists of a series of api endpoints.
+Rails engine consists of a series of api endpoints for the frontend to work with.
+The frontend of the application is not included.

 # Schema
 schema here